CosmicEon/Telerik-Web-Front-End/README.md

 # Movie Forum - course project
 ## 1. Description
-Single-page application made by the given design without using any full-featured js framework/library.
+Single-page application made by the given design (TheStyle.psd) without using any full-featured js framework/library.
 All the data requests are handled from the server through AJAX calls.
 And all the information is stored in database.
 ## 2. Technologies used
 ### Front End
 - Handlebars